-Many of our clients come to us in financial hardship because they can’t work due illness or injury.
+Many of our clients come to us in financial hardship because they can’t work due to illness or injury.
 It’s our job to help them claim their total and permanent disability (“TPD”) and income protection benefits and get them out of financial hardship.
 However, sometimes a client’s financial situation is so dire that they must consider bankruptcy.

 Therefore, we are often asked whether superannuation money and/or disability insurance benefits are available for distribution amongst creditors in the event of bankruptcy.